Miron-Anosov/Miron-Anosov/README.md

 ###

-<p align="left">I'm a Wep Backend Developer.
+<p align="left">I'm a Web Backend Developer.
 My path to it began at the age of 21, when I wrote my first tg-bot.
-After that I started to learn different web-technologies I like learning technologies and I especially like beautiful docs and great codestyle.
-Right now I'm studying Goland, and I have project on Golang with my team!
-I think it'll give me interesting experience and friends. ⚡️ <br>
+After that, I started to learn different web-technologies.
+I like learning technologies, and I especially enjoy beautiful docs and great codestyle.
+Right now, I'm studying Golang, and I have a project on Golang with my team!
+I think it'll give me interesting experience and friends. ⚡️<br>
-I finished course of web-develop on Skillbox!<br> </p>
+I finished a web development course at Skillbox!<br> </p>

-###

 ###